What Is Artificial Intelligence, and How Does It Affect Your Daily Life?

 Now that you know the ins and outs of artificial intelligence, learn about Web3 and how it will affect the future of the internet.

-- Robb Wilson, AI researcher the founder of OneReach.ai
+- Robb Wilson, AI researcher and founder of OneReach.ai

 - Columbia Engineering: “Artificial Intelligence (AI) vs. Machine Learning”